sharetribe/flex-docs/src/docs/howto-users-and-authentication/setup-oidc-proxy/index.md

 ### Identity provider URL

-Based on this URL, Flex determines the path to an OpenID Connect discovery document (_[identity provider URL]/.well-known/openid-configuration_) and from there on to an ID token signing key.
+Based on this URL, Sharetribe determines the path to an OpenID Connect discovery document (_[identity provider URL]/.well-known/openid-configuration_) and from there on to an ID token signing key.

 In Open ID Connect terms, this is the issuer URL.
-In this setup, your Sharetribe Web Template acts as the issuer towards Flex, so the URL should point to your template.
+In this setup, your Sharetribe Web Template acts as the issuer towards Sharetribe, so the URL should point to your template.

 By default, the identity provider URL should be the root address of your template application, for example, _https://example.com_ or, for default